Unit 2 Ferry Wharf

 ZippyApp – matching perfect pay-by-the-hour candidates with employers

 There are also rumblings in the pay-by-the-hour sector, with ZippyApp sorting job applicants according to experience, skills, availability and so on before ranking matches for a specific job opportunity.
 It’s proving remarkably powerful, with a success rate of as much as 80%.
 Cleverer still, ZippyApp is dynamic, which means it learns how to do a better job, getting more sophisticated every time someone uses it and gives it another shot of data.

 Talentral – lets candidates create tailored sales pitches to employers

-Then there's a service called Talentral, a site specifically for mid-career pros.
-It goes a step farther than LinkedIn by allowing candidates to send different 'sales pitches' tailored to different employers.
+Then there’s a service called Talentral, a site specifically for mid-career pros.
+It goes a step further than LinkedIn by allowing candidates to send different ‘sales pitches’ tailored to different employers.

 Games help screen the right candidates

 According to some experts, it won’t be long before the best candidates for a role will be chosen according to how well they play video games.
 Starfighter is a new start-up company dedicated to creating games you can only master if you have great programming skills.
 But it gets even better than that – the system lets people with lesser skills learn as they play, adding an extra dimension.

 The idea is this: if you play the game well, an employer knows for a fact that you have the right skills.
 It’s great news for people who can’t write a cover letter to save their lives or completely fall apart in a job interview situation, something that can be a real career killer if you’re a reserved person.